Noise-induced stop-and-go traffic dynamics: Modelling and control: Noise-induced phase transition

-\paragraph{Trajectories from a single simulation} Fig.~\ref{fig:TrajSim} shows an example of simulated trajectories using the stochastic ATG model \eqref{eq:SATGdiscrete} over 250 seconds.
+\paragraph{Trajectories from a single simulation} Fig.~\ref{fig:TrajSim} shows an example of simulated trajectories over 250 seconds.
 The initial vehicle positions and speeds are the same as in the experiment by Sugiyama et al. \cite{sugiyama2008traffic}.
 The noise amplitude is $\sigma=2.8$~m.
 A single stop-and-go wave emerges after approximately two minutes, as observed in the experiment, compare Figs.~\ref{fig:TrajExp} and \ref{fig:TrajSim}.
-The wave formation time, its amplitude, and propagation speed are all relatively well described.
 Additionally, the sequences of mean speed and gap standard deviation exhibit similar trends to those observed in the experiment.
-However, the trajectories and mean sequences differ qualitatively from those observed in the experiment.
-They appear much more regular, primarily because all vehicles behave identically in the model.
+However, the trajectories and mean sequences appear much more regular, primarily because all vehicles behave identically in the model.
 In fact, there is no heterogeneity in driving style that we would expect from real drivers.
 Furthermore, the noise affects only the distance variable, which is an input smoothed by the model.
 Adding noise directly to the acceleration makes the trajectories less regular, see \cite[Fig.~4]{dufour2025noiseinducedtransitionstopandgowaves}.

 \paragraph{Noise-induced transition to stop-and-go dynamics } Several independent simulations are performed by varying the noise amplitude $\sigma$ from 1 to 6~m in steps of $0.1$~m.
 All the other parameters $\tau=5$~s, $ T=0.9$~s, $\ell=3$~m, $\tmin=0.1$~s, and $\tmax=2.5$~s remain constant.
 We repeat the simulations $K=100$ times for each value of the noise amplitude, starting from uniform initial conditions.
 The simulations are run for $t_S=1\,000$~seconds to reach a stationary state, before we average over time the spacing standard deviation